raspberrypilearning/catch-the-bus/en/step_1.md

 --- /print-only ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">Animation</span> creates the effect of movement by changing pictures quickly.
 The first animators carved pictures out of wood blocks and used them as stamps.
-It's much faster to code your animation using Scratch.
+It's much faster to code your animation using Scratch!
 </p>